 How to Help Someone who is Grieving

-Below are some practical suggestions as to how we can help people who have a loss and support them in their time of need.
+Below are some practical suggestions as to how you can help people who have a loss and support them in their time of need.

 1. Be there.

 Often what is needed is for people to be not just to do.
-As helpers we should take the initiative and make contact.
+As a helper, you should take the initiative and make contact.
 The first thing is to reach out, establish contact and be there.
 Don’t worry about what you’re going to say or do.
 Just be yourself.
 The gift of presence is most important to people in grief.